 Dolat Abad Garden

 The structure of the building, the highest windward in the world, a mesmerizing courtyard, are all reasons to visit Dolat Abad Garden.
-This historic monument has been registered on UNESCO World Heritage List as one of the masterpieces of traditional gardens in Iran.
+This historic monument has been registered on the UNESCO World Heritage List as one of the masterpieces of traditional gardens in Iran.
 As was mentioned before, the highest windward in the world is inside a magnificent house with colorful windows, beautiful terraces, doors and water passages.
-It is better to visit the house in day time so the glory of the stained glass windows can be well appreciated.
+It is better to visit the house in the day time so the glory of the stained glass windows can be well appreciated.
 Inside of the windward is a good and cool spot for photography! conditioning air without using expensive energy, creating natural ventilation back in Afsharid era is so impressive.
-It’s not only the windward, the water storage (Ab Anbar) is another impressive creation located at the corner of the garden.
+It’s not only the windward, but the water storage (Ab Anbar) is also another impressive creation located at the corner of the garden.
 The garden itself adds to its serenity; by looking at the garden and the entrance, you’ll see the long pool in the shade of the tall cypress trees leading you to the main entrance of the building.
-On the way to the building there are a lot of beautiful pomegranate and grape trees, making your journey through time more delightful.
+On the way to the building, there are a lot of beautiful pomegranate and grape trees, making your journey through time more delightful.

 Find Dolat Abad Boulevard that attaches Enghelab Street and Motahari Street.
 Dolat Abad Garden Postal is located in the eastern direction in the middle of the boulevard.